sblausten/time-tracker/README.md

 The challenge is to build a small full stack web app, that can help a freelancer track their time.

 ### Approach

+#### State management
-Initially considered handling state all on backend, so sending a POST for starting and stopping as well as saving a session.
-Benefit would be that you have persistance cross browser window - so if someone closed window it would not lose session.

-For simplicity and first MVP went with client side state management and only added endpoint for saving.
+Initially considered handling state all on backend i.e. sending a POST for starting and stopping as well as saving a session.
+The benefit would have been that you have persistence cross browser window - so if someone closed window it would not lose session.
+However this would only work after persistent user management was added (see below), so for simplicity I went with client side state management and only added an endpoint for saving a session.
+I avoided Redux as the standard React state management was adequate for the requirements and complexity of the app at this stage.

+#### Users
-To avoid implementing user management and login, I opted for a uri based user persistance mechanism where users must save their initial uri and re-enter it if they wish to associate a new session with old ones.
-The downside of this is that it is not completely secure and users have to store a long uri somewhere.
+I did not implement a way for users to retrieve previous sessions once they closed or refreshed the browser window as it was not specified, but I built in a concept of a user id using a uuri.
+It would be easy to enable users to link browser sessions by prompting them to save their initial uuid and re-enter it if they wish to associate a new session with old ones.
+The downside of this is that it is not completely secure and users have to store a long uri somewhere but it would be a simple first step to user persistence.

 ### AC's
-It should satisfy these user stories:

 * As a user, I want to be able to start a time tracking session

 * As a user, I want to be able to stop a time tracking session